NikKozh/error-example/README.md

 Transacted with master
 ```

-(`.toString` macro part is here, so macros changes _was_ applied, but new transact call with replica is not)
+(`.toString` macro part is here, so macros changes _was_ applied, but as if new transact call with replica was not)